 In 2017, public libraries lent a record number of audiobooks.
 Why?
 Because it’s so easy to download books to your smartphones.
 You’ll get in more reading by listening to your books!

 Use the one-tap reading app, Libby to download books (for free) from your local library.
 Or, use your Audible / Amazon subscription where you can borrow books for a monthly fee.
+(The first month is free though.)

 Cinder (Lunar Chronicles #1) by Marissa Meyer SCI-FI

 Cinder is a skilled mechanic cyborg, a human with machine parts, and lives with her step-mother and sisters.
 (Remind you of Cinderella yet?)
-When Prince Kai asks her to fix something for him, she becomes entangled in a plot which puts her life at risk and the entire country’s fate is hanging in the balance.
+When Prince Kai asks her to fix something for him, she becomes entangled in a plot that puts her life at risk and the entire country’s fate is hanging in the balance.
 This is an AMAZING can’t-put-it-down series!

 Eleanor and Park by Rainbow Rowell